Imagine you’ve opened up a new shop.

-- Log in to Monitor Backlinks and go to the “Competitors” tab
+- Log in to Monitor Backlinks and go to the “Competitor Links” tab

 - Add competitors you want to monitor

-- If already added, click “View Links” to analyze your competitor links
+- If already added, click on the competitor domains to analyze their links

 Now you can begin a thorough analysis of your competitor backlinks.